Why Is a Goods Supply Agreement Important?

 To ensure proper performance by both parties, a goods supply agreement should include effective guarantees and enforcement mechanisms.
 These may include security cheques, bank guarantees, refundable advance payments, or other forms of collateral that serve as legal support for performance.

 Such guarantees increase trust between the parties and reduce the likelihood of breach or delay.
 If the supplier fails to perform, the beneficiary may use the agreed guarantees to recover damages or secure performance in accordance with the contract.
-The critical point in drafting these provisions is to define the conditions and procedures for invoking the guarantees clearly and in compliance with Iranian law, including relevant civil and commercial rules.
+The critical point in drafting these provisions is to clearly define the conditions and procedures for invoking the guarantees in compliance with Iranian law, including relevant civil and commercial rules.
 The agreement should also anticipate termination and compensation mechanisms in the event of breach, enabling prompt and effective legal action when necessary.

 Termination Conditions and Their Legal Effects